ibra-cod/FullStack-TodoList/README.md

 # TODOLIST IN JS/PHP
-  * I create this todo list app for learning purse
+  * I create this todo list app for learning purpose

 ## WHAT DID I DO ?